nanda-nainadurai/PowerBI-Tools-For-Capacities/README.md

+# This repository has been updated to take in values in the list format instead of passing only minimum and maximum values to the filterColumn.

-# Welcome To the Power BI Premium and Embedded Tools and Utilities Repository
+## Welcome To the Power BI Premium and Embedded Tools and Utilities Repository

 This repository is meant to host tools and utilities designed to improve all aspects of Power BI capacity managment and lifecycle.

-# Available Tools (as of July 2019)
+## Available Tools (as of July 2019)

 [Load Testing Tool](http://aka.ms/PowerBILoadTestingTool).

-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us